 Any owner (or group of owners) who believes its fees have been calculated in error may appeal such calculation to the Township of Pine's Board of Supervisors, with such appeal to be heard promptly thereafter at a public meeting.

-All fees and other stormwater-related revenue authorized to be imposed, assessed, and collected by this article shall be deposited in the Township of Pine Stormwater Revenue Account, a separate account dedicated to the operation, administration, maintenance, repair and improvement of the stormwater management system.
+All fees and other stormwater-related revenue authorized to be imposed, assessed, and collected by this chapter shall be deposited in the Township of Pine Stormwater Revenue Account, a separate account dedicated to the operation, administration, maintenance, repair and improvement of the stormwater management system.
 Such fees and revenue shall, in accordance with the provisions of Pennsylvania Act No. 62 of July 1, 2016 (P.L.
 439), be used only for the purposes authorized thereby.

 Flooding may occur occasionally due to stormwater volume that exceeds the capacity of the Township of Pine's stormwater management system.
-Nothing in this article shall be deemed to imply that properties within the Township of Pine, including but not limited to those subject to the fees imposed hereby, shall always be free from flooding or flood damage, or that all flood control projects to control stormwater can provide complete protection from all flood and storm events.
-Nothing whatsoever in this article shall deem the Township of Pine liable for any injuries or damages incurred, either directly or indirectly, from stormwater or from adverse water quality.
-Nothing in this article purports to reduce the need, appropriateness, or necessity for flood insurance to be separately maintained by owners of properties, and the Township of Pine expressly reserves its right to assert all available legal immunities and defenses in any civil action seeking to impose monetary damages upon the Township of Pine, its officers, employees and agents arising out of any alleged failure of or negligence or breach of duty regarding the stormwater management system.
+Nothing in this chapter shall be deemed to imply that properties within the Township of Pine, including but not limited to those subject to the fees imposed hereby, shall always be free from flooding or flood damage, or that all flood control projects to control stormwater can provide complete protection from all flood and storm events.
+Nothing whatsoever in this chapter shall deem the Township of Pine liable for any injuries or damages incurred, either directly or indirectly, from stormwater or from adverse water quality.
+Nothing in this chapter purports to reduce the need, appropriateness, or necessity for flood insurance to be separately maintained by owners of properties, and the Township of Pine expressly reserves its right to assert all available legal immunities and defenses in any civil action seeking to impose monetary damages upon the Township of Pine, its officers, employees and agents arising out of any alleged failure of or negligence or breach of duty regarding the stormwater management system.

-The Board of Supervisors of the Township of Pine is hereby authorized to do all acts (including authorization to delegate same to its authorized Township management staff, Township Solicitor, and other duly authorized agents) necessary to carry out the terms of this article, including but not limited to performance of necessary ongoing repairs, maintenance, or management associated with stormwater management functions within the Township of Pine's Stormwater Management District and, also, the collection of the related fees and costs established hereby.
+The Board of Supervisors of the Township of Pine is hereby authorized to do all acts (including authorization to delegate same to its authorized Township management staff, Township Solicitor, and other duly authorized agents) necessary to carry out the terms of this chapter, including but not limited to performance of necessary ongoing repairs, maintenance, or management associated with stormwater management functions within the Township of Pine's Stormwater Management District and, also, the collection of the related fees and costs established hereby.